dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/setup-azure.md

 <TabItem value="mfa" label="Turn off MFA for service user">

 While it's common to enforce multi-factor authentication (MFA) for normal user accounts, service user authentication must not need an extra factor.
-If you enable a second factor for the service user, this can interrupt production runs and cause a failure to clone.
+If you enable a second factor for the service user, this can interrupt production runs and cause a failure to clone the repository.
 In order for the OAuth access token to work, the best practice is to remove any more burden of proof of identity for service users.
 </TabItem>

 </Tabs>